blikblum/nextbone-routing/docs/authorization.md

 # Managing authorization

-With Marionete.Routing is possible to implement authorization in a simple, flexible and effective manner
+With Nextbone Routing is possible to implement authorization in a simple, flexible and effective manner

 ### Using `Route.activate` method